 Given the strength of the tobacco lobby, the need to deal with many stakeholders, and the potential for bureaucratic processes to interfere with the FDA’s stated intentions, we believe the long-term impact (if any) of this announcement cannot be accurately assessed.

 As active managers focused on our shareholders’ best interests, we constantly monitor our portfolios and make adjustments to the funds’ holdings in our pursuit of competitive levels of tax-free income and yield-driven total returns.
-In 2016, when we saw the opportunity to take advantage of price appreciation and simultaneously lessen our funds’ exposure to below-investment-grade securities, the Rochester complex became a net seller of tobacco bonds.
+When we saw opportunities in 2016 and 2017 to take advantage of price appreciation and simultaneously lessen our funds’ exposure to below-investment-grade securities, the Rochester complex sold some tobacco holdings.

-Our long-term view of the sector remains bullish and, given attractive relative values, our funds expect to remain overweight tobacco.
+Our long-term view of the sector remains bullish and, given attractive relative values, our funds sold some tobacco holdings.

 Follow @RochesterFunds for more news and commentary.